 The majority of past and present employees are covered by the provisions of the Principal Civil Service Pension Schemes (PCSPS) which are described in the Remuneration Report.
 The OGA is unable to identify its share of liabilities in these multi-employer schemes so accounts for its expenses as if the schemes were on a defined contribution basis, as required by IAS19.
 Expenditure accrues to the extent contributions are payable by the OGA as employer.
-The employer contribution rates payable by the OGA for employees covered by the PCSPS in 2019-20 are expected to be in the range of 26.6% - 30.3% (2018-19: 20% - 24.5%).
+The employer contribution rates payable by the OGA for employees covered by the PCSPS in 2020-21 are expected to be in a range of 26.6% - 30.3% (2019-20 26.6% - 30.3%)